Can my father-in-law be on the deed without being on the loan?

 Answer:

-If a person’s name is on the deed, the bank will likely require that it be on the mortgage.
-However, a person does not typically have to be on the "Note" which is the promise to pay back the money borrowed to buy the house.
-The "mortgage" gives the bank (from which you take your loan to buy the house) the right to come after the house if the loan is not paid.
-All owners of the property will probably be required by the lender to be on the mortgage.
+If a person's name is on the deed, the lender will likely require them to be on the mortgage as well.
+However, a person does not need to be on the Note, which is the legal document promising to repay the loan.
+The mortgage itself gives the bank the right to take the property if the loan isn't repaid.
+Therefore, all owners listed on the deed will probably need to be included on the mortgage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.